-- 'Bodily integrity principle', reflecting the right of all people to autonomy and bodily integrity. - 'Children's agency principle', including the right to express views regarding treatment, and support to make decisions. - 'Precautionary principle', including deferral of treatment where safe to do so, until children can make their own decisions. - 'Medical necessity principle', understanding that some treatments may be urgent to avoid serious harm. - 'Independent oversight principle', recognising the serious consequences arising from wrong decisions.
+- 'Bodily integrity principle', reflecting the right of all people to autonomy and bodily integrity. - 'Children's agency principle', including the right to express views regarding treatment, and support to make decisions. - 'Precautionary principle', including deferral of treatment where safe to do so, until children can make their own decisions. - 'Medical necessity principle', understanding that some treatments may be urgent to avoid serious harm. - 'Independent oversight principle', recognising the serious consequences arising from wrong decisions.33

 The AHRC recommendations are in line with recommendations to Australia by UN Treaty Bodies.
-UN Treaty Body recommendations to Australia by the Human Rights Committee, Committee on the Rights of the Child, the Committee on the Elimination of Discrimination against Women, and the Committee on the Rights of Persons with Disabilities leave no doubt that involuntary and unnecessary medical treatments on people with innate variations of sex characteristics are discriminatory, fail to protect the integrity of the person, and are 'harmful practices' that must be prohibited.
+UN Treaty Body recommendations to Australia by the Human Rights Committee,34 Committee on the Rights of the Child,35 the Committee on the Elimination of Discrimination against Women,36 and the Committee on the Rights of Persons with Disabilities37 leave no doubt that involuntary and unnecessary medical treatments on people with innate variations of sex characteristics are discriminatory, fail to protect the integrity of the person, and are 'harmful practices' reulting in medical trauma within ongoing impacts on health and wellbeing that must be prohibited.
 For example, CEDAW stated to Australia in 2018:

 The Committee urges that the State party to [...]
-Adopt clear legislative provisions that explicitly prohibit the performance of unnecessary surgical or other medical procedures on intersex children before they reach the legal age of consent, implement the recommendations made by the Senate in 2013 on the basis of its inquiry into the involuntary or coerced sterilization of
+Adopt clear legislative provisions that explicitly prohibit the performance of unnecessary surgical or other medical procedures on intersex children before they reach the legal age of consent, implement the recommendations made by the Senate in 2013 on the basis of its inquiry into the involuntary or coerced sterilization of intersex persons, provide adequate counselling and support for the families of intersex children and provide redress to intersex persons having undergone such medical procedures38

-&lt;sup>34 Morgan Carpenter, 'Protecting Intersex People from Harmful Practices in Medical Settings: A New Benchmark in the Australian Capital Territory' (2023) 29(2) Australian Journal of Human Rights 409 ('Protecting Intersex People from Harmful Practices in Medical Settings').
+33 Morgan Carpenter, 'Protecting Intersex People from Harmful Practices in Medical Settings: A New Benchmark in the Australian Capital Territory' (2023) 29(2) Australian Journal of Human Rights 409 ('Protecting Intersex People from Harmful Practices in Medical Settings').

-&lt;sup>35 Human Rights Committee, Concluding Observations on the Sixth Periodic Report of Australia (No CCPR/C/AUS/CO/6, 1 December 2017).
+34 Human Rights Committee, Concluding Observations on the Sixth Periodic Report of Australia (No CCPR/C/AUS/CO/6, 1 December 2017).

-&lt;sup>36 Committee on the Rights of the Child, Concluding Observations on the Combined Fifth and Sixth Periodic Reports of Australia (No CRC/C/AUS/CO/5-6, 1 November 2019).
+35 Committee on the Rights of the Child, Concluding Observations on the Combined Fifth and Sixth Periodic Reports of Australia (No CRC/C/AUS/CO/5-6, 1 November 2019).

-&lt;sup>37 Committee on the Elimination of Discrimination against Women, Concluding Observations on the Eighth Periodic Report of Australia (No CEDAW/C/AUS/CO/8, 25 July 2018).
+36 Committee on the Elimination of Discrimination against Women, Concluding Observations on the Eighth Periodic Report of Australia (No CEDAW/C/AUS/CO/8, 25 July 2018).

-&lt;sup>38 Committee on the Rights of Persons with Disabilities, Concluding Observations on the Combined Second and Third Reports of Australia (No CRPD/C/AUS/CO/2-3, 23 September 2019).
+37 Committee on the Rights of Persons with Disabilities, Concluding Observations on the Combined Second and Third Reports of Australia (No CRPD/C/AUS/CO/2-3, 23 September 2019).